 Thus, when I became DHV’s executive director in 2014, both the institution and I had experience in working with organizations serving individuals experiencing homelessness to find possibilities that could benefit everyone.
 That experience and those relationships would prove invaluable when a homeless encampment developed directly behind DHV’s Farmstead property.

 The large encampment began to form under the interstate in the summer of 2014, before some residents splintered off into the surrounding area, including along our back fence.
 The properties along our fence are owned by the Texas Department of Transportation, who had decided not to enforce trespassing laws, so for two years between fifteen and thirty people lived on them.
 Though they rarely came onto our grounds, their encampment had huge repercussions for our organization.
-We had several near misses with fire, including one instance when a tent near our schoolhouse burst into flame as a news crew was filming.
+We had several near misses with fire, including one instance when a tent near our schoolhouse burst into flames as a news crew was filming.
 Because of the perception that the museum was unsafe, our rental income dropped 40 percent, school tours dropped, and any number of potential visitors or members may have chosen not to visit or renew.
 Throughout this period, we worked as a staff and board to develop talking points for when visitors or community members expressed concerns (or complained.)
 First, we listened—and then we shared who we were working with to address the situation and how they could help.
 Through the entire encampment period, we consistently stressed that the issue wasn’t that people shouldn’t be living behind the Farmstead, but that no one should be living next to an interstate.
 Period.
-It wasn’t about DHV—it was about our entire community
+It wasn’t about DHV—it was about our entire community.

 As we looked for a solution, much of my time, and my board’s time was spent on meetings with the Dallas Police Department, City Council, and neighborhood advocates.
 When the city developed a plan to close the larger encampment, known as Tent City, no plans were initially made for the smaller encampments located nearby, including ours.
 There were also no plans made to prevent other encampments from growing as they absorbed displaced individuals.
 Through advocacy efforts, the individuals living nearest DHV were ultimately included in the larger efforts to place them into housing or support programs.
 These efforts also resulted in some reorganizing at City Hall, creating a new Office Of Homeless Solutions that is attempting to unite all the city agencies and nonprofits that work with individuals experiencing homelessness.
 Progress in Dallas has been made, but there is still much work to do.